dvdjms/Chaterio/README.md

 ## Brief
 <br>
 For the Capstone project, I worked independently to explore WebSocket technologies, such as socket.io and peerjs, by creating a video chat application.
 A rather ambitious task that went beyond the curriculum and provided a massive learning curve.
-This will remain by passion project until fully functioning.
+This will remain my passion/experimental project until fully functioning.
+Current bugs include multiple renders of the video and jerky responses when a new user enters a room.
+Testing has also become difficult with exploration in https certification, tunnelling via Tailscale, and Chromium.
+WIP.
 <br><br>

 ### MVP
 <br>
-A user should be able to...</p>
+<p>A user should be able to...<p>
 <ul>
     <li>Users will be able to log on by entering their name.</li>
     <li>Users will be able to join a room via a room name.</li>